 Rory Hishon is a partner and solicitor advocate in the Firm's Global Commercial Litigation Practice, and co-head of the London Technology Disputes Group.
-He has experience in international and domestic commercial litigation and arbitration, primarily advising clients on disputes in the corporate, financial services, energy and telecommunications sectors.
+He has experience in international and domestic commercial litigation and arbitration, and regularly acts for clients on disputes in the corporate, technology, financial services, and telecommunications sectors.

-Prior to joining White & Case, Rory worked as an associate in the General Counsel's Division of the UK Financial Services Authority.
+Before joining White & Case, Rory worked in the General Counsel's Division of the UK Financial Services Authority.
 He also spent time as Director of the international legal group at Paramount Pictures, and was seconded to the in-house disputes team of a major investment bank.

-Rory is also committed to pro bono work and, in 2012, received a White & Case pro bono award for his work with Innocence Network UK leading the White & Case Innocence Project's investigation into a case of claimed wrongful conviction.
+Rory is committed to pro bono work and, in 2012, received a White & Case pro bono award for his work with Innocence Network UK leading the White & Case Innocence Project's investigation into a case of claimed wrongful conviction.

-Advising a major Russian oil conglomerate in Swiss Chamber of Commerce arbitration proceedings arising from breaches of a share purchase agreement relating to the acquisition of a leading Turkish oil distribution group.
+Advising a major Russian oil conglomerate in Swiss Chambers of Commerce arbitration proceedings arising from breaches of a share purchase agreement relating to the acquisition of a leading Turkish oil distribution group.

 Representing a British Virgin Islands company in a US$500 million dispute before the Isle of Man High Court, Court of Appeal and the Privy Council concerning the ownership of a Kyrgyz mobile telecommunications company.
 The case, which involved a variety of complex jurisdictional issues and allegations of fraud, and which gave rise to satellite litigation in London, the BVI and the Isle of Man and LCIA arbitration proceedings in London, was described by the Privy Council as "excessively complicated by any standards".

-Advising a major European investment bank in English High Court proceedings arising from alleged breaches of a facility agreement in connection with the sale of the junior tranche of a loan to a German borrower (which in turn issued notes to a series of investment funds).
+Advising a major European investment bank in High Court proceedings arising from alleged breaches of a facility agreement in connection with the sale of the junior tranche of a loan (which in turn issued notes to a series of investment funds).